Prospective Students

 For a detailed overview of my research areas and recent work, please see my Research page.

-I work with IIT master’s and undergraduate students primarily through for-credit research courses (e.g., ITMT 597 / ITMT 497).
+I work with IIT master’s students primarily through for-credit research courses (e.g., ITMT 597).
 These opportunities provide hands-on research experience with close faculty mentorship and are intended for sustained research rather than short-term exploration.

 They are not paid research assistant roles.
 Priority is generally given to students who have taken one of my courses and demonstrated strong performance, initiative, and reliability.